-A Minnesota woman with terminal cancer decided to go all out and create a very adventurous bucket list.
+A Minnesota woman with terminal cancer decided to go all out and create a very adventurous bucket list wish.
 Stephanie Anderson spent her professional career taking care of others every day, which is why this time she decided to take care of herself.
-The nurse found herself in the passenger seat of a cop car crossing off one of the coolest wishes I have ever seen.
+The ill nurse found herself in the passenger seat of a cop car crossing off one of the coolest wishes I have ever seen.

-Less than three hours later Anderson wrote that she had already had several police officers reach out to her about her wish, which is how she successfully landed inside St. Paul Police Officer Te Yang’s patrol car.
-The nurse also met with officer Eric Reetz who helped put the ride along and answered all the questions she had about the daily life of police officers.
+Less than three hours later Anderson wrote that she had already had several police officers reach out to her about her wish, which is how she successfully landed inside St. Paul Police Officer Te Yang’s patrol car for the first time.
+The nurse also met with Officer Eric Reetz who helped put the ride along in a police car and answered all the questions she had about the daily life of police officers.
 Safe to say the power of social media is truly wonderful.
 These cops are also pretty great for allowing her to ride along with them without hesitation.

 I will say that riding in a cop car is so much fun.
 Well, depends on which side of the car you’re in, of course.
 A few years ago, I used to work as a reporter and asked my boss If I could do a story about cops who drive around at night.
 I wanted to see if the night watch was more difficult for officers.
 It was definitely a reach, but after a few begs, he finally agreed.
 So there I was, tagging along with a cop circling the streets of my hometown.
 It was terrifying, I won’t lie.
 There are a lot of things that happen at night, and we definitely don’t give cops enough credit for keeping us safe.
 But it was definitely worth it.

 Editor’s note: This article was originally published on August 28, 2019.